-Music traditions interact in complex ways the climate.
-In some cases, musical activity contribute to promoting awareness through the messages in song or sometimes may encourage the conservation or sustainable development of natural resources with musicians' fundraising or the through the construction of musical instruments.
-However, in other cases, musical activity may cause environmental destruction through certain raw materials used for the production of guitar and violin.
-Music creation, production and consumption in Nigeria reflect the world-wide concern with environmental issues and climate change and, at the same time, have global impacts.
+In some cases, musical activity contributes to promoting awareness through song messages or sometimes may encourage the conservation or sustainable development of natural resources with musicians' fundraising or the through the construction of musical instruments.
+However, in other cases, the musical activity may cause environmental destruction through certain raw materials used for the production of guitar and violin.
+Music creation, production, and consumption in Nigeria reflect the worldwide concern with environmental issues and climate change and, at the same time, have global impacts.

-Persistent droughts and flooding, off season rains and dry spells have sent growing seasons out of orbit, on a country dependent on a rain fed agriculture.
-Alarm bells are ringing with lakes drying up and a reduction in river flow in the arid and semi arid region which has resulted in fewer water supplies for use in agriculture, hydro power generation and other uses.
+Persistent droughts and flooding, off-season rains and dry spells, have sent growing seasons out of orbit in a country (Nigeria) dependent on rain-fed agriculture.
+Alarm bells are ringing with lakes drying up and a reduction in river flow in the arid and semi-arid region which has resulted in fewer water supplies for use in agriculture, hydropower generation, and other uses.
 The main suspect for all this havoc is Climate Change.
-The Intergovernmental Panel on Climate Change (IPCC) {1} and major scientific organizations of industrialized countries, as a result of several studies, have concluded that the increase in global temperature since the middle of twentieth century has been due mainly to human induced (anthropogenic) greenhouse gases concentration via the green house effect; while the warming effect of natural phenomenon such as solar variation contributed a small warming effect from preindustrial times to 1950, and from then a reverse cooling effect.
-The United Nations Framework on Climate Change (UNFCC) {2-3} uses the term "Climate Change" for human induced change while the term "Climate Variability" is used for changes due to External Forcing which is climate change caused by change in the global energy balance owing to fluctuations in the Earth's orbit, ocean circulation and atmospheric composition.
+The Intergovernmental Panel on Climate Change (IPCC){1} and major scientific organizations of industrialized countries, as a result of several studies, have concluded that the increase in global temperature since the middle of the twentieth century has been due mainly to human-induced (anthropogenic) greenhouse gases concentration via the greenhouse effect; while the warming effect of natural phenomenon such as solar variation contributed a small warming effect from pre-industrial times to 1950, and from then a reverse cooling effect.
+The United Nations Framework on Climate Change (UNFCC){2-3} uses the term "Climate Change" for human-induced change while the term "Climate Variability" is used for changes due to External Forcing which is climate change caused by change in the global energy balance owing to fluctuations in the Earth's orbit, ocean circulation, and atmospheric composition.
 Understanding global warming and its impact is important to meet the challenges of the growing culture of loud music/noise through musical productions and merchandising and their likely impact on the environment.
-Debate over global warming has been going all around the world, Ighoroje {4} stated that while few consider it as the biggest challenge of all times, others consider it as a climate shift that occurred in early 90's and have fallen flat since then.
+The debate over global warming has been going all around the world, Ighoroje {4} stated that while few consider it as the biggest challenge of all times, others consider it as a climate shift that occurred in early 90's and have fallen flat since then.
 Those who believe have their own scientific reasons to back their claims; others have their own reasons to disregard their theories.
-Issues on loud music production as a globalwarming pollution into the environment in Nigeria and Africa in general, especially with our hot atmospheric condition, calls for a serious debate.Global warming produces increase in global temperature which impacts directly on human life and the natural environment.
+Issues on loud music production as a global-warming pollution into the environment in Nigeria and Africa in general especially, with our hot atmospheric condition, calls for a serious debate.
+Global warming produces an increase in global temperature which impacts directly on human life and the natural environment.
 Increasing global temperature is having serious effects and consequences for the world, including rising sea levels, changes in climate patterns, change in the amount and pattern of precipitation, and more severe weather including stronger tropical storms, droughts, and heat waves, likely including an expanse of the subtropical desert regions.
 Other indicators of global warming include Arctic shrinkage and resulting Arctic methane release, shrinkage of the world's rainforest (already very damaged by deforestation from logging and farming), increases in the intensity of extreme weather events, changes in agricultural yields, glacier retreat, species extinctions and changes in the ranges of disease vectors.
-The recent natural disasters caused by tropical cyclones, hurricane; flooding in Bangkok Thailand, Australia and India; sea level rise, heat waves in Europe, coastal erosion and flooding due to high precipitations are attributable to global warming and associated extreme weather conditions.
+The recent natural disasters caused by tropical cyclones, hurricane; flooding in Bangkok Thailand, Australia, and India; sea level rise, heat waves in Europe, coastal erosion and flooding due to high precipitations are attributable to global warming and associated extreme weather conditions.
 In the Sub-Saharan Africa, there had been persistent drought and desertification in recent years {5}